Outdoor activities for preschoolers should not be taken for granted.

 First find a pile of dirt your child can play around in.

-Next, have them scoop some into a sieve to see if there are any “treasures” (my daughter found a small colorful pebble to add to her collection).
+Next, have him scoop some into a sieve to see if there are any “treasures” (my daughter found a small colorful pebble to add to her collection).

 After that fill soil, sand, pebbles, mulch into separate containers or test tubes.